Our Monitor Motion Tests

 Conclusion

-We calculate refresh rate compliance by measuring a gray-to-gray sequence with nine frames of various gray levels from pure black to pure white.
-We use a specialized tool to measure the RGB level of the monitor to compare it to an ideal level and represent it as a percentage of the target level.
+We calculate refresh rate compliance at different frame rates by measuring a gray-to-gray sequence with nine frames of various gray levels from pure black to pure white.
+We use a specialized tool to measure and calculate the RGB level of the monitor compared to an ideal level.
 We also test for the refresh rate compliance at various overdrive levels that a monitor may have so you can see how each performs.